 US Daily Fantasy Sports

 Daily fantasy sports (DFS) let you put your money where your mouth is and build your very own dream team for a chance to win real money every day.
-It’s almost like sports betting, except every play matters and six or seven-figure payouts happen so often they don’t even make the news.
+It’s almost like sports betting, except every play matters, and six or seven-figure payouts happen so often they don’t even make the news.

 Legal Daily Fantasy Sports Sites